apitrace/apitrace/README.markdown

 This has the added advantage of working equally well with gDEBugger.

+Also, provided that the OpenGL implementation supports `GL_KHR_debug`, labels defined via glObjectLabel() , and the labels of several objects (textures, framebuffers, samplers, etc. ) will appear in the GUI state dumps, in the parameters tab.

-From OpenGL ES applications you can embed annotations in the trace file through the [`GL_EXT_debug_marker`](http://www.khronos.org/registry/gles/extensions/EXT/EXT_debug_marker.txt) extension.
+For OpenGL ES applications you can embed annotations in the trace file through the [`GL_EXT_debug_marker`](http://www.khronos.org/registry/gles/extensions/EXT/EXT_debug_marker.txt) extension.